Modern Slavery Act Statement

 For the financial year ended 30 April 2019

-In line with the requirements of the Modern Slavery Act 2015 (“the Act”) this statement, which has been approved by the Board of Directors, sets out the steps that Jack Sealey Ltd. (“Sealey”) are taking to ensure that slavery or human trafficking is not operating within either its own business or its supply chain.
+In line with the requirements of the Modern Slavery Act 2015, this statement sets out the steps that Jack Sealey Limited are taking to ensure that no aspects of modern slavery or human trafficking are operating within either its own business or any part of its supply chain.
 The processes that have been put in place are also intended to provide complete transparency across all the business operations.